eveloson/rcloneosx/README.md

 Rclone is *rsync for cloud storage*.
 Even if `rclone` and `rsync` are somewhat equal they are also very different.
 RcloneOSX is built upon the ideas from [RsyncOSX](https://github.com/rsyncOSX/RsyncOSX).
 It is not possible to clone all functions in RsyncOSX to RcloneOSX.
 I spend most of my time developing [RsyncOSX](https://github.com/rsyncOSX/RsyncOSX).
 From time to time some functions are ported to RcloneOSX from RsyncOSX.

-I am not an advanced user of `rclone` and my use of RcloneOSX is **synchronizing** my GitHub catalogs to Dropbox and OneNote for test.
+I am not an advanced user of `rclone` and my use of RcloneOSX is **synchronizing** my GitHub catalogs to Dropbox, OneNote and Google for test.
 Rclone has lot more functions than just synchronizing data.
 There are no plans to implement more functions into RcloneOSX.

 ### Screenshots